 Fortunately, the Wilsonville Spokesman did an article about the meeting, so I was able to find out some of what was discussed, and the discussion at the council meeting lead to a seperate meeting with council members Stephen Hurst and Michelle Ripple, as well as representatives of the parks department to discuss what actions skateboarders and their families (and me) can do to get a skate park together.
 I managed to get enough notice on this one (8 hours notice – from the article in the Spokesman) to attend this one.

 I don’t think about High School often.
 High School wasn’t what I would describe as “fun”.
 Now, I wasn’t a major social outcast or anything like that.
 I wasn’t emo, or punk, or goth.
-I was just your basic geek, but school was made stressful by the fact that I have Asperger’s Syndrome, and was one of the first people in the school district to be diagnosed with it when I was in Elementary school – and the lions share of High School was spent fighting the school district to give me the support I needed.
-This was stressful.
+I was just your basic geek, but school was made stressful by the fact that I have Asperger’s Syndrome, and was one of the first people in the school district to … Continue reading In Memoriam for Beau Jacobson

 Just another little update… in my home town of Wilsonville, last week, there was a trio of letters written to our local paper fighting the construction of a new skate park in Wilsonville.
 The arguments were rather old, worn out, and some of them had holes in them:

 - “Skateboarding is a fad” – It’s about 40 years old